 If it’s private treatment you are looking for, UKAT has a number of residential rehab centres located in or near West Yorkshire, for those that require immediate help with their substance misuse.

-UKAT are proud to offer one of our facilities in West Yorkshire – Oasis Recovery Bradford – a state-of-the-art drug and alcohol detox facility based in Bradford.
+Our facility in West Yorkshire – Oasis Recovery Bradford – is a state-of-the-art drug and alcohol detox facility based in Bradford.

 Oasis Bradford detox programme addresses the whole person – body, mind and spirit.
 A medically managed detoxification or stabilisation is supplemented by a wealth of group and individual sessions and talks to help provide maximum long-term benefit.
 Complementary therapies are also available and include guided relaxation and exercise.

 The cost of rehab can vary depending on the area and the type of treatment you require.
 However, it is usually priced at around £1,500 – £3,000 per week.
-If you are thinking about attending a private rehab facility near West Yorkshire and would like to find out specific costings, get in touch and we will be able to provide you with this information to aid you in making a decision.
+If you are thinking about attending a private rehab facility near West Yorkshire and would like to find out specific costs, get in touch with one of our knowledgeable team who will answer any questions you have.

 To find out further information on the cost of rehab enter your number below and one of our team will call you back

-Private rehab isn’t an option for everyone: it can be an expensive process and can have a huge impact on work and other commitments.
-Fortunately West Yorkshire offer a range of free services for anyone determined to tackle their addiction on their own.
+Private rehab isn’t an option for everyone: it can be expensive for those without insurance and may require time away from work or other commitments to make recovery the main focus.
+Fortunately, West Yorkshire offers a range of free services for anyone determined to tackle their addiction on their own.